Financial Aid Resources

 It's never too early to understand what options are available for financing your child's college education.
 This page is intended to provide some resources that you can use to help.College can be expensive, but most students find that they can gather what they need through a variety of methods.
 Pretty much everything starts with the FAFSA.

 Pay close attention to the deadlines for any application!

 The Oregon Promise grant was created to offset tuition costs for students attending community college after other state and federal grants are applied.
 The grants are open to new high school graduates and GED recipients.
-For more information, visit the Oregon Student Aid website, watch an introductory video or view the flyer.
-Ongoing funding is contingent upon the Oregon Legislature - stay tuned.
+For more information, visit the Oregon Student Aid website, watch an introductory video, view the flyer, or read an FAQ about funding from the state legislature.

 Parents, do you know about the Oregon College Savings Plan?
 This is a "tax-advantaged" way to save money for your student(s)' education.
 You can choose from a variety of options to invest your contributions, and all contributions and earnings are free from federal and Oregon state income tax as long as they are used for qualified expenses at any eligible educational institution nationwide.
 (There is an upper contribution limit to qualify for a tax deduction.)The OSAC page is a great place to start looking for aid.
 OSAC offers lots of resources to help Oregon students plan and pay for college (including this fantastic page on How to Get Financial Aid).One application through OSAC (due March 1 at 5 p.m.) allows students access to more than 500 scholarships.
 There are also a number of scholarships and grants available, including: